tidal3527/stable-research/docs/02-market-trends/02-stablecoins-impact-usd-dollar/index.md

 ## Introduction

 Stablecoins have become a significant force in global finance, expanding from a niche tool for crypto trading into a major financial instrument.
-By 2024, the total supply of fiat-backed stablecoins surged from **$5 billion in early 2020 to approximately $159 billion** ([BVNK Report](https://bvnk.com/report/decade-of-digital-dollars#:~:text=In%20the%20last%20decade%2C%20we%E2%80%99ve,others%2C%20they%20power%20financial%20markets)).
+By 2024, the total supply of fiat-backed stablecoins surged from **$5 billion in early 2020 to over $150 billion** ([BVNK](https://bvnk.com/report/decade-of-digital-dollars#:~:text=In%20the%20last%20decade%2C%20we%E2%80%99ve,others%2C%20they%20power%20financial%20markets)).
 These digital assets function as digital proxies for the U.S. dollar or U.S. Treasury securities, reinforcing global demand for USD and influencing the broader financial ecosystem.

 ## Stablecoins and Investment in U.S. Securities